 Ah the asparagus!
 Reputed to be the "sommelier's headache", notably because of its veggie character and bitterness, asparagus is nonetheless a delicious seasonal vegetable that delights us from March to June.bitter, asparagus is nonetheless a delicious seasonal vegetable that delights us from March to June.
 Let's get out of the clichés and dig a little deeper into the subject because there are wines that go beautifully with asparagus.

-Red wine enthusiasts, flee in front of the asparagus!
-To associate red wine and asparagus will neither make you benefit from the smoothness of the taste of asparagus nor from your red wine whose bitterness of the tannins will be reinforced by that of asparagus.
-If you "absolutely" had to take out a bottle of red wine - but we've warned you! - start with the least tannic and freshest possible, such as a Pinot Noir from Alsace, a Bourgogne Rouge or a Gamay de Loire or Beaujolais.
+For those who love red wines, run away from asparagus!
+Associating red wine and asparagus will not allow you to benefit from the fine taste of asparagus nor from your red wine whose bitterness of tannins will be reinforced by that of the asparagus.
+If you "absolutely" have to bring out a bottle of red wine - but we warned you - go for the least tannic and freshest possible, like a pinot noir from Alsace, a red Burgundy or aGamay from the Loire or Beaujolais.

-Served as a cold starter, the bitter vegetal character of white (or green) asparagus goes well with fruity and lively white wines (i.e. with good acidity).
-If you like mineral wines, marry your asparagus with an Alsace Riesling.
-If you prefer fruity white wines, go for an Alsace Muscat (unsweetened).
-If you want simplicity and freshness, try an Alsace pinot blanc!
-Finally, the most beautiful agreement will be declined on a wine at the same time fruity, aromatic but also mineral.
-What could be more perfect than a nice sauvignon blanc de Loire.
-Appellations such as Quincy, Reuilly or even a well selected Touraine Sauvignon Blanc will do the job perfectly.
+Served as a cold starter, the bitter vegetal character of white (or green) asparagus goes wonderfully well with fruity and lively white wines (i.e. with a good acidity).
+If you like mineral wines, pair your asparagus with anAlsace white wine such as Riesling.
+If you prefer fruity white wines, go for an Alsace Muscat (not sweet).
+For simplicity and freshness, try an Alsace Pinot Blanc!
+Finally, the best match will be a wine that is fruity, aromatic but also mineral.
+What could be better than a nice Sauvignon Blanc from the Loire Valley.
+Appellations such as Quincy, Reuilly or even a whiteTouraine: well selected, these will do the trick perfectly.